 The BIG Event is our biggest event of the year.
 This 2.5 day conference held in July is based at a different UK venue every year.
-To book this year's event, click here.
+To book this year's event or to find out more, click here.

 The programme sessions cover a wide range of issues and topics in informal science education, and are usually presented in a hands-on and interactive way.
 There is also plenty of opportunity for networking with other science communicators.

 "The BIG Event is not a conference, it is far more than that.
 The event offers a friendly, relaxed environment where people come together to support each other and share knowledge.
 A brilliant experience which left me with a head full of new ideas and a renewed passion for what I do." - Rebecca Cottrell, Engineering Education Consultant and Research Student

 "Who knew a conference could be so much fun?!" - Luiza Patorski, Science Oxford

 Past BIG Events:The Little Event is BIG’s one-day training session for people who are new to STEM communication.
 It is held in January, usually in Birmingham.

 2019 - Dynamic Earth, Edinburgh

 2016 - W5, Belfast

 2012 - National Railway Museum, York

 2009 - Royal Institution, London